Quantum Hamiltonian Complexity: Area laws

-For further details on combinatorial area law proofs, the reader is referred to Section~\ref{sscn:arealaw}, where the result of~\cite{AKLV13} is sketched.
+For further details on combinatorial area law proofs, the reader is referred to \S\ref{sscn:arealaw}, where the result of~\cite{AKLV13} is sketched.
 For a physics-oriented survey of area laws, see Eisert, Cramer, and Plenio~\cite{ECP10}.

 \paragraph{Open problems.} Arguably the most important open question in this area is whether an area law holds in dimensions larger than $1$D. Unfortunately, the known approaches do not seem generalize easily to this setting.
 As for alternate approaches, we list two possible routes.
 First, Masanes~\cite{masanes09} has shown that the following two criteria are sufficient to establish an area law: (1) There is sufficiently fast decay of correlations, and (2) the number of ``low-energy'' states is not exponentially large.
-Second, Van Acoleyen, Mari\"en, and Verstraete~\cite{AMV13} have recently shown that the ground state of a gapped system satisfies an area law if and only if all other states with which it is adiabatically connected also satisfy an area law.
+Second, Van Acoleyen, Mari\"en, and Verstraete~\cite{AMV13} have recently shown that if two gapped systems $H_1$ and $H_2$ are adiabatically connected, i.e.~there is a smooth path between $H_1$ and $H_2$ such that the system remains gapped at every point on the path, then the ground state of $H_1$ satisfies an area law if and only if the ground state of $H_2$ also satisfies an area law.

-\section{Reviews of selected results}
+\chapter{Reviews of Selected Results}

-Having discussed a number of Hamiltonian complexity concepts originating from the physics literature in Sections~\ref{scn:motivation} and~\ref{scn:physicsforCS}, we now expound on a selected number of central computer science-based results in the area.
-Specifically, Section~\ref{sscn:5LH} reviews Kitaev's original proof that $5$-local Hamiltonian is QMA-complete.
-Section~\ref{sscn:2LH} discusses the ensuing proof by Kitaev, Kempe and Regev using perturbation theory-based gadgets that $2$-local Hamiltonian is QMA-complete.
-In Section~\ref{sscn:CLH}, we review Bravyi and Vyalyi's Structure Lemma and its use in proving that the $2$-local commuting Hamiltonian problem is in NP, and thus unlikely to be QMA-hard.
-Section~\ref{sscn:Q2SAT} gives a quantum information theoretic presentation of Bravyi's polynomial time algorithm for Quantum 2-SAT.
-Finally, Section~\ref{sscn:arealaw} provides an intuitive review of the combinatorial proof of an area law for 1D gapped systems due to Arad, Kitaev, Landau and Vazirani.
+Having discussed a number of Hamiltonian complexity concepts originating from the physics literature in \S\ref{scn:motivation} and~\ref{scn:physicsforCS}, we now expound on a selected number of central computer science-based results in the area.
+Specifically, \S\ref{sscn:5LH} reviews Kitaev's original proof that $5$-local Hamiltonian is QMA-complete. \S\ref{sscn:2LH} discusses the ensuing proof by Kitaev, Kempe and Regev using perturbation theory-based gadgets that $2$-local Hamiltonian is QMA-complete.
+In \S\ref{sscn:CLH}, we review Bravyi and Vyalyi's Structure Lemma and its use in proving that the $2$-local commuting Hamiltonian problem is in NP, and thus unlikely to be QMA-hard. \S\ref{sscn:Q2SAT} gives a quantum information theoretic presentation of Bravyi's polynomial time algorithm for Quantum 2-SAT.
+Finally, \S\ref{sscn:arealaw} provides an intuitive review of the combinatorial proof of an area law for 1D gapped systems due to Arad, Kitaev, Landau and Vazirani.

-\subsection{5-local Hamiltonian is QMA-complete}
+\section{5-local Hamiltonian is QMA-complete}

 One of the cornerstones of classical computational complexity theory is the Cook-Levin theorem, which states that classical constraint satisfaction is NP-complete.
 The quantum version of this theorem is due to Kitaev, who showed that the $5$-local Hamiltonian problem is QMA-complete~\cite{KSV02}.
 In this section, we review Kitaev's proof.
 For a more in-depth treatment, we refer the reader to the detailed surveys of Aharonov and Naveh~\cite{AN02} and Gharibian~\cite{G13}.